Free Settler or Felon

 Prisoners and passengers of the Princess Royal identified in the Hunter Valley

-The female convicts who were embarked on the Princess Royal late in 1828 came from districts throughout England.
+The convicts embarked on this ship late in 1828 came from districts throughout England.
 They were probably held in county prisons or Newgate prior to being transferred by coach or caravan to the Princess Royal for transportation to New South Wales.

 Departure